cleburn/cleburn/README.md

-# Hey there, I’m Cleburn 👋
+# Howdy, I’m Cleburn 👋

 Welcome to my corner of GitHub!
 I’m exploring Python, AI/ML, and sharpening my math intuition — learning how these tools can shape the future while keeping the journey creative and enjoyable.